raspibolt/raspibolt/bonus/lightning/charge-lnd.md

   $ pip3 --version
   ```

-* if you need to install pip3
+* If you need to install pip3

   ```sh
   $ sudo apt install python3-pip